judog24/NaNoWriMo-2023/readme.md

 There are probably some questions about where the other days went, but that will be answered in a story soon enough.
 I did not have rib injury on my list of reasons that would prevent me from completing NaNoWriMo.

 Finally writing some words again.
 I doubt I'll reach the end goal, but I still want to make it a point to write as much as I can.
 Began writing about my time on Mastodon.

+### Day 13

+Trying to get back into the habit of writing.
+Brought out my laptop to do some writing while watching late night TV.
+Wrote around 750 words about the new When We Were Young news.
+I never published it anywhere, but writing about my experience at When We Were Young last year did take up a large chunk of my NaNoWriMo word count.